asimsaeed353/calendar-project/README.md

-# Appointment Calendar
+# DailyPlot

 ## Overview
-Appointment Calendar is a web-based application built with PHP, MySQL, JavaScript, and CSS to manage general appointments.
+DailyPlot is a web-based application built with PHP, MySQL, JavaScript, and CSS to manage general appointments.
 Users can create, edit, and delete appointments, with a calendar view to display them across specified date ranges.
 The application features a user-friendly interface with a modal for appointment management and a live digital clock for real-time updates.

 ## Features
 - **Calendar View**: Displays a monthly grid with appointments, highlighting the current day.